WICG/view-transitions/explainer.md

   // The output of element() function on the root element.
   content: element(html);
 }

+::shared-container(#header-id) {
+  // This size is is chosen exactly according to the #header-id element's
+  // border box dimensions after layout.
+  width: 100px;
+  height: 100px;

+  // A transform positioning the element relative to the viewport so that it overlaps
+  // exactly with its screen coordinates and orientation it had on the old page.
+  transform: translate(0px, 308px);
+}

+::shared-old(#header-id) {
+  position: absolute;
+  width: 100%;
+  height: 100%;
+  content: element(#header);
+}
 ```

 3. Save the output of the element() function for each pseudo element referenced above with the computed size and transform applied to container elements.

-Then navigate to the new page leaving the last rendered pixels of the old page on screen.
+4. Navigate to the new page leaving the last rendered pixels of the old page on screen.

-4. When the new page loads, suppress rendering until resources required for first render have been fetched.
-This state is currently driven by browser heuristics but the eventual goal is to give deterministic control to developers using a [renderblocking](https://github.com/whatwg/html/issues/7131) attribute.
+5. When the new page loads, suppress rendering until resources required for first render have been fetched.

-5. Once the page is ready for first render, create the following pseudo elements in the top layer.
-This is done until the end of rAF callbacks on the page's first rendering lifecycle update[^1] :
+6. Once the page is ready for first render, create the following pseudo elements in the top layer.
+The pseudo elements are kept in sync with the corresponding shared elements in the DOM until the transition completes as specified in step 8 :

     a.
 A container and child replaced element for each shared element on the old page using state saved in step 3.

     b.
-A container and child replaced element for each element with shared-id attribute on the new page.
-Only the child element is created if a container with the matching id was already created in step a. above.
+A container and child replaced element for each element with sharedId attribute on the new page.
+The container is reused if already present.

     c.
 A replaced element for the root/html element identified via ::shared-old(#root).

-6. Apply the following UA stylesheet to the pseudo elements on the new page.
+7. Apply the following UA stylesheet to the pseudo elements on the new page.
 ```
-::shared-old(#root), ::shared-new(#root), ::shared-container(#shared-header) {
+::shared-old(#root), ::shared-new(#root), ::shared-container(#header-id) {
   position: fixed;
   top: 0px;
   left: 0px;